 - If you are overweight, lose excess weight.
-Work with your doctor or a registered dietitian ti help create a plan.
+Work with your doctor or a registered dietitian to help create a plan.

-- Avoid using sedatives, sleeping pills, alcohol, and tobacco.
-They can make the condition worse by further relaxing tissue.
+- Avoid sedatives, opioids, sleeping pills, alcohol, and tobacco.
+They will make your tissue relax and make apnea worse.

 - Try sleeping on your side instead of on your back.
 Soft tissue will fall directly into your airway if you are on your back.

 - Use pillows to help you prop yourself into a better position when sleeping.

 Oral appliances are small devices you put in your mouth.
 They will keep the lower jaw in a forward position.
 This position pulls the tongue away from the airway.
 It may be helpful for those with mild sleep apnea.
 The devices may also be used for those with moderate obstructive sleep apnea who cannot use CPAP therapy.